 When the country is confused and chaotic, there exist loyal officials.

 The second line, When intelligence increases, there exists great falseness, exposes the hypocrisy endemic within any type of politics, including organized religion, for the affectation they actually are.
-Nature’s ‘self-so’ is otherwise, as chapter 25 hints, And the way follows that which is natural and free from affectation.
+Nature’s ‘self-so’ is otherwise, as chapter 25 suggests, And the way follows that which is natural and free from affectation.
 Civilization’s institutions, or rather we their creators, are unavoidably hypocritical.
 We base our institutions on ideals that promise us what we desire, not on reality.
 Then, at some point, fear always overrides our idealistic facades.
 Nonetheless, civilization requires such cultural devices to give large populations faith in the social order.

 Using the way to fool people

 Chapter 65 offers some insight into politics and religion.
 It begins with, Of ancients adept in the way, none ever use it to enlighten people, They will use it in order to fool them.
 Of course, fooling the people these days is a lot harder due in large part to the ‘information age’.
 Having politicians fooling the people a lot less now may sound great on the surface.
 However, ‘we the people’ masses can’t handle reality’s truth either, like the fact that every advantage comes with a cost.
 By the way, I assume our hunter-gatherer ancestors who lived intimately connected to nature would have intuitively known and accepted that.
 So naturally, fooling the people isn’t referring to them.

 ‘Fooling the people is actually vital when trying to unite a poorly connected society, which defines civilization overall (see The Tradeoff, p.549).
 Thus, there is a natural utility in political and religious leaders’ ability to offer simplistic answers to irresolvable issues.